 Hendrickson, William P., Journal, 1840, (C1643)

-Field notes about the St. Louis and Bacon Ferry State Road and the St. Louis and Fenton State Road, surveyed and marked out by Commissioners Hugh Miller, Hartley Sappington, and William McCutchen, March-April 1840.
+The collection contains field notes about the St. Louis and Bacon Ferry State Road and the St. Louis and Fenton State Road, surveyed and marked out by Commissioners Hugh Miller, Hartley Sappington, and William McCutchen, March-April 1840.
 William P. Hendrickson was a civil engineer and surveyor.

 Hoad, William C., "Some Episodes in the Early History of the Santa Fe Railroad," 1951, (C2419)